Morty Diamond, email@example.com

 BASW and MSW Field Education Information

-The agency must be a legal entity with legitimate entitlement to provide the services which it is offering.
+- The agency must be a legal entity with legitimate entitlement to provide the services that it is offering.
 The agency must be a public agency or designated as a non-profit 501(c)(3) public benefit corporation.